 The Company has a program for key employees providing for the payment of benefits upon retirement or death.
 Under the plan, each key employee receives specified retirement payments for the remainder of the employee's life with a minimum payment of ten years' benefits to either the employee or his beneficiaries.
 The plan also provides for reduced benefits upon early retirement or termination of employment.
-The Company pays the benefits out of its working capital but has also purchased whole life insurance policies on the lives of certain of the participants to cover the optional lump sum obligations of the plan upon the death of the participant.
+The Company pays the benefits out of its working capital but has also purchased whole life or term life insurance policies on the lives of certain of the participants to cover the optional lump sum obligations of the plan upon the death of the participant.

-Deferred compensation expense charged to operations during the years ended April 30, 2005, 2004 and 2003 was approximately \$1,266,000, \$371,000 and \$602,000, respectively.
-During fiscal year 2005, the Company recorded a change in accounting estimate in the amount of \$327,000 to reflect the use of updated actuarial mortality tables to determine its deferred compensation liability.
+Deferred compensation expense charged to operations during the years ended April 30, 2006, 2005 and 2004 was approximately \$636,000, \$1,266,000 and \$371,000, respectively.
+During fiscal year 2005, the Company recorded a change in accounting estimate in the amount of \$327,000 to reflect the use of a revised actuarial mortality tables to determine its deferred compensation liability.

-14. Income Taxes
+13. Income Taxes